LAVA-LAB/DynAbs/ReadMe.md

 This repository contains all code and instructions that are needed to replicate the results presented in the paper.
 Our simulations ran on a Linux machine with 32 3.7GHz cores and 64 GB of RAM.

 Python version: `3.8.8`.
 For a list of the required Python packages, please see the `requirements.txt` file.
+The code is tested with PRISM version `4.8`.

 ------